 To validate the effectiveness of prototype extraction module, we conduct ablation experiments under two conditions: removing the prototype extraction module and retaining the prototype extraction module as part of our method.
 The experimental results are shown in Table \ref{ablation1}, where ``CLIP" represents the condition where we remove the prototype extraction module and retain only the CLIP pre-trained model.
 From the Table \ref{ablation1}, we can observe that the CLIP pre-trained model itself exhibits good few-shot image classification performance due to its strong zero-shot knowledge transfer ability in few-shot learning.
 Furthermore, our proposed method shows significant performance improvement compared to the comparative methods in the ablation experiments.

 As shown in Table \ref{ablationloss}, we conduct experiments on the miniImageNet dataset in both 5-way 5-shot and 5-way 1-shot settings with and without the inclusion of the prototype contrastive loss.
 The experimental results indicate that the prototype loss has a positive impact on model optimization.
-Additionally,in Table \ref{Lblock}, we conducte ablation experiments on prototype extraction modules with 2, 4 and 6 layers of transformer blocks.
+Additionally, in Table \ref{Lblock}, we conduct ablation experiments on prototype extraction modules with 2, 4 and 6 layers of transformer blocks.

-\section{Visualization}
+\subsection{Visualization}

-In this section, we conduct visualization analysis using the model trained on the 5-way 5-shot task of the miniImageNet dataset.
-As shown in Figure \ref{scatter}, we randomly extract samples from 8 tasks in the test set and visualize them using t-SNE.
-In the visualization, we only show the 15 query set samples using circular symbols.
-We use triangular symbols to represent the prototype points obtained by averaging the embeddings of support set samples.
-Additionally, we use pentagram symbols to represent the prototype obtained using the prototype extraction module proposed in this paper.
+In this section, we delve into a comprehensive visualization analysis based on the model trained on the 5-way 5-shot task of the miniImageNet dataset.
+The visualization, depicted in Figure \ref{scatter}, involves the random extraction of samples from 8 tasks in the test set, showcasing them using t-SNE.
+The visualization emphasizes the 15 query set samples through circular symbols, while triangular symbols signify the prototype points derived by averaging the embeddings of support set samples.
+Additionally, pentagram symbols denote the prototypes obtained using the prototype extraction module introduced in this paper.

-By observing Figure \ref{scatter}, we can notice that the class embeddings obtained using the prototype point calculation method in the prototypical network~\cite{protonet} are relatively positioned closer to the center of the respective classes.
-On the other hand, the class embeddings obtained using the method proposed in this paper are positioned toward the edges of the respective classes.
-We believe that the class embeddings obtained through the prototype point calculation method are driven by representing the characteristics of that class.
-The class embeddings obtained using the method proposed in this paper are driven by classification purposes.
-As a result, the prototype points are always positioned at the center of the class to describe the distribution of that class in the feature space.
-On the contrary, the class embeddings obtained through our method are positioned towards the edges of the class, aiming to be far away from other class samples and closer to samples of their own class for effective classification.
+Upon careful observation of Figure \ref{scatter}, a notable distinction emerges.
+Class embeddings obtained through the prototype point calculation method, as seen in prototypical networks~\cite{protonet}, tend to be positioned relatively closer to the center of their respective classes.
+In contrast, the class embeddings derived from our proposed method are strategically positioned towards the edges of the respective classes.
+This distinction arises from the underlying objectives of the two methods.
+The prototype point calculation method aims to represent the inherent characteristics of each class, positioning prototype points at the center to describe the class distribution in the feature space.
+On the other hand, our method strategically places class embeddings towards the edges, aiming to maximize the separation from other class samples while staying close to samples of the same class for effective classification.